 I had an epiphany.
 This was it!
 This was what I should be doing everyday!

 Then, life happened.
 I left my ex husband.
-In Morocco, getting a divorce comes with a medieval pack of countless semi-scandalous, semi-funny and entirely ridiculous judgments.
+In Morocco, getting a divorce comes along with a heavy judgments, rumors, speculations and multiple betrayals.
 Hell has decided to stay longer in my life; certainly because I had to start over from Degree 0 as Barthes would think.
 Something must break down in all of us.
-Well.
-It sure did.
-And I was the lucky protagonist of all the little conversations since I dared to hope for better days.
+Well, sure did.
+I was the lucky protagonist of all the little conversations since I dared to hope for better days.
 Tired of everything, I travelled for 5 months.
 When I came back, I needed a new beginning.
 A structure.
 Something that could keep me overbusy.
 Something like… the agency life!

 I wanted to do more than a copywriter’s job, even if my title was copywriter.
 So, I designed prints, illustrated storyboards, and edited videos.
 My boss used to call me a concept provider.
 I was neither a copywriter, nor an art director.
 I was a creative.
 Honestly, the only good thing I did as a creative was Flawlessness, a campaign against domestic violence.
 It’s really hard to sell the big idea in Morocco for 3 main reasons: